surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 Navigate to settings icon and click Schedule as explained above ( Refer image 5 ) and click run.

-Email recipient will receive the mail displaying the result for the report selected.
+**Note:** Email recipient will receive the mail displaying the result for the report selected.

 ## Log